HashNuke/j/README.md

-t - task manager
+j - task manager
 =================

-t is a simple command-line task manager written in Ruby.
+j is a simple command-line task manager written in Ruby.
 Inspired by [t-](http://www.penzba.co.uk/t-/t-.html?HN1) which was written in Python.

 Install:
 --------